atmulyana/reactjs-common/README.md

     type ViewStyleProp = $NonMaybeType<ViewProps['style']>;

 ##### `Ref<Instance>`
-It's a sub type of `React.Ref`.
+It's the same as `React.Ref`.
 It defines the object type and the function type that can be set to `ref` prop.

 ##### `RefCallback<Instance>`
 It's a sub type of `Ref<Instance>`.
 It only defines the function type that can be set to `ref` prop.